Typically brands are facing growing competition so trying to get noticed and remembered for the right reasons is becoming quite a challenge.

 Do you believe it?

 Ensure you and your sales team believe in your USP and that you are passionate about it.
-For a sales person and a brand, you can’t expect your prospects buy into it, if you don’t believe it yourself.
+For a salesperson and a brand, you can’t expect your prospects to buy into it if you don’t believe it yourself.